opticfluorine/sovereign/docs/manual/creators/scripting/api/inventory.md

    Gets the ID of the item in a particular inventory slot.

    :param entityId: Entity ID.
-   :type entityId: integer
+   :type entityId: lightuserdata
    :param slotIndex: Slot index.
    :type slotIndex: integer

-   :return: Item ID, or 0 if the slot is empty or does not exist.
+   :return: Item ID, or entity ID 0 (``Entities.ToEntityId(0)``) if the slot is empty or does not exist.
-   :rtype: integer
+   :rtype: lightuserdata
 ```

 ### Example